hotwa/LillyMol/docs/QSAR_Models/README.md

 Currently two model types are available in easy to use forms.
-Since model scoring is via command line tools, scalability across cluster or parallel computing environments is straightforward.
-Model evaluation speed can be very fast.
+Since model scoring is via command line tools, scalability across cluster and parallel computing environments is straightforward.
+Model evaluation speed can be very fast, leading to very high throughput scoring.

-The model types included here are all molecular descriptor models that make use of the [make_descriptors](../../Molecule_Tools/make_descriptors.md) script to convert molecules to descriptor forms.
+The model types included here are all molecular descriptor models that make use of the [make_descriptors](/docs/Molecule_Tools/make_descriptors.md) script to convert molecules to descriptors.
 This script supports a variety of 2D and 3D descriptor sets, all computed using LillyMol executables.

 Both building and scoring models requires molecular descriptors computed by that